|NOTE: For a complete copy of the Rules and Regulations that contains all of the appendix please request one from the Wintergardens Park Office|

-Except for 48-hour parking allowed for loading and unloading RV’s, Overnight parking on streets is not allowed.
+Except for 48-hour parking allowed for loading and unloading RV’s, overnight parking on streets is not allowed.
 Do not park in front of the Clubhouse, block driveways, or leave your engine running when vehicle is parked.
 Exhaust fumes are a health hazard.
 Vehicles parked on spaces must not extend into the street.
 Residents vehicles may not be parked in visitor parking spaces overnight unless an in-house guest is utilizing that resident’s regular parking area.
 If an RV is the resident’s only mean of transportation, it may be parked on a space on which a unit is already situated.
 Residents with two or more vehicles must make their own arrangements for adequate off-street parking.

 Pets are not allowed in the park.

-Pool players are advised that scheduled activities take precedence over unscheduled activities unless permission is received from the Activities Committee.
+Pool players are advised that scheduled activities take precedence over unscheduled activities unless permission is received from Activities Committee.
 Guests under sixteen must be accompanied and monitored by a resident.